What to Expect in the IELTS Speaking Test

 - Be calm when you answer and keep a smile.
 This will show that you are a pleasant person.

-Keeping the above points in mind will certainly help you earn a good score in the IELTS speaking test.
+Keeping the above points in mind will certainly help you earn a good score in the speaking section.